 Skip to main content

-This chapter provides an understanding on creating software packages for Omega2 devices.
-This article covers a brief explanation of the key terms that are essential to understand when dealing with OpenWRT packages.
+This article provides an overview of creating and managing software packages for Omega2 devices.
+We briefly explain the key terms that are essential to understand when dealing with OpenWRT packages.

 Packages

 Packages are archives that bundle software applications and contain compiled binaries, configuration files, and metadata like dependencies.
-A package enhances the core functionality and capabilities of Omega2 device and can be installed using a package manager.
-A package manager provides a standardized way to install and manage software while making sure that all the dependencies are also met.
+A package enhances the core functionality and capabilities of the Omega2 device and can be installed using a package manager.
+A package manager provides a standard way to install and manage software while ensuring that all the dependencies are also met.

 tip